Looking to give your credit score a lift? We’ll show you how to obtain your credit score, what it means, and how to get it into better shape.

 Credit reports are a record of your credit history, and they are maintained by credit bureaus, also known as credit reporting agencies.
 There are two credit reporting agencies in Canada – Equifax and TransUnion.
 You can get a free copy of your credit report once a year from each credit bureau, and it will not affect your credit score.
 Your credit report contains the following information (but again, it doesn’t include your credit score):

 A record of which organizations have recently asked for your credit report.

 Your payment history for accounts that are reported to the credit bureau.

 Any information on the Public Record, such as collections, judgments, and bankruptcies.

-Each account shown on your credit report will have a rating, which reflects the current payment status of the account.
-The rating will be a number between 0 and 9.
+Each account shown on your credit report will have a rating, which reflects the type of credit and the current payment status of the account.
+The type of credit is indicated by a single letter and the payment status will be a number between 0 and 9.
 This scale is NOT linear - the numbers simply describe the current payment status.

 If you've ever used a credit card, have a cell phone plan or taken out a personal loan, then you've got a credit score.